c0pperdragon/ByteMachine/ByteCPU/specification.md

-# The Byte Machine - Specification
+# The Byte CPU - Specification

 The CPU fetches instructions from a dedicated read-only instruction memory with an address width of 16 bit and data width of 8 bit (65536 instructions maximum) and operate